 Fireworks are dangerous.
 Period.
 Even sparklers can cause burns and blindness.
 Mishaps with larger fireworks can end in loss of digits, limbs and even life.
 Nationally, more than half of firework injuries happen to children younger than 19 years old.

 Lawnmowers and kids don’t mix.
 Both riding and push mowers can cause serious injuries.
 The dangers of a spinning blade are obvious, but kids can be seriously hurt falling off riding mowers as well.
 Keep young children inside while mowing.
 Children should be at least 12 years old before operating a push mower and at least 16 before operating a riding mower.

 Trampolines are an especially common culprit of summertime injuries.
-In addition to broken bones, fractures and sprains, kids can sustain serious head and spinal trauma.
+In addition to broken bones, fractures and sprains, kids can sustain serious head and spinal trauma if they fall or land the wrong way.
 If trampoline use is unavoidable, install safety netting around the trampoline and cover its frame, springs and nearby landing surfaces with shock-absorbing pads.
 Trampolines should be assessed often for tears or equipment malfunctions.
 Only one person should be on at a time and adults should always supervise.